THE CHARIOTS OF GOD

 There is a part of man’s personality that is to be soft, loving, compassionate.
 There is another part that must be as hard as the hardest basalt, the hardest granite, the hardest flint.
 When God calls for the sacrifice it is to be made promptly though it tears the heart out of us.
 Up the side of the mountain we go with Isaac by the hand.
 There is to be no questioning, no complaining, no drawing back if we would attain to what God means by “man.”

-And the four tables were of hewn stone for the burnt offering, of a cubit and an half long, and a cubit and an half broad, and one cubit high: whereupon also they laid the instruments wherewith they slew the burnt offering and the sacrifice.
+There were also four tables of hewn stone for the burnt offering, one cubit and a half long, one cubit and a half wide, and one cubit high; on these they laid the instruments with which they slaughtered the burnt offering and the sacrifice.
 (Ezekiel 40:42)

 The believer who desires to become a tree of life for the healing of the nations must sow to the Spirit, sow to the Spirit, sow to the Spirit, until he or she is filled with the incorruptible eternal Life of the Lord.